Early voting for August primary begins Saturday

 Polling locations include:

-- Board of Elections at 50 W. High St. in the village of Ballston Spa;
+- Board of Elections at 50 West High St. in the village of Ballston Spa

 Jana DeCamilla is a staff writer who covers Moreau, Queensbury, and Lake George.
 She can be reached at 518-742-3272 or jdecamilla@poststar.com.